-Students with graduate academic credit completed with a grade of B (3.0) or better, and earned within the past eight years, may be permitted to transfer up to 50 percent of their total degree units into a master's degree.
+Students with graduate academic credit completed with a grade of B (3.0) or better, and earned within the past eight years, may be permitted to transfer up to 50 percent of their total degree credits into a Master's degree.
+Grades do not transfer with transfer courses, are not posted on School of Theology transcripts, nor do they figure into CST/Claremont Lincoln GPA.